webex/react-widgets/README.md

 ## Background

-This library allows React developers to quickly and easily create a Cisco Spark experience within their apps.
+This library allows React developers to quickly and easily create a Webex experience within their apps.
 Here we provide basic components (e.g. buttons, text fields, icons) that reflect the styles and aesthetics of Spark, along with more complex, complete widgets, such as the Spark Space Widget.

 The basic components are just presentational React <https://github.com/facebook/react> components, while our widgets leverage Redux <https://github.com/reactjs/redux> and the Spark Javascript SDK <https://github.com/webex/spark-js-sdk>.

 ## Widgets

-While many of our components are purely presentational, some have extended functionality that provide a piece of the full Cisco Spark experience.
+While many of our components are purely presentational, some have extended functionality that provide a piece of the full Webex experience.
 These fully self contained elements are called `Widgets` and are available here:

 - [Space Widget](./packages/node_modules/@ciscospark/widget-space)
 - [Recents Widget](./packages/node_modules/@ciscospark/widget-recents)